inbravo/travel/october-2017/dhanaulti.md

 *	This is the perfect road to experience the real cruising speed of an Enfield

 ##  6:00 AM Muzaffarnagar
 *	Bypassing the famous city of Uttar Pradesh, India.
-Famous for its sugar and jiggery
+Famous for its sugar and jaggery
 *	Muzzarnagar is famous for its sugar cane farming.
 Greenery around is so peaceful in morning time

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_062100.jpg)